claint76/inivation-docs/Hardware user guides/AER_formats.md

 The format of the data depends on the sensor type and size.

-The DVS128 with PAER connector, as well as the DAS1 and the Cochleas have a parallel AER interface, meaning all the data for an event is pushed out at once from the chip.
+The DVS128 with PAER connector have a parallel AER interface, meaning all the data for an event is pushed out at once from the chip.
 In the following detailed descriptions, this is called 'Simple AER protocol'.